Power center (retail): Origins and history

 American consumers also found much lower prices at the stores in power centers, due to their relatively simple design, low overhead, and cheap rent.
 As of June 1995, a typical shopping mall tenant had to pay average monthly rent of $18 to $24 per square foot for their own space.
 Because it is far more difficult to build, decorate, maintain, and secure a multilevel shopping mall with skylights, lengthy interior corridors, and attached parking garages, mall tenants also had to pay an additional $8 to $12 in monthly common-area fees for each square foot of rented space.
 The comparable average monthly numbers per square foot for a typical power center tenant in the same timeframe were only $10 to $18 in rent and $3 in common-area fees, since a power center is merely a group of single-level warehouse-like structures gathered around a common open-air parking lot.
+Power centers have much lower costs than traditional enclosed regional malls for maintenance, heating, ventilation, and air conditioning (HVAC), electricity, and security for common areas.

 These dual attractions of convenience and affordability drew American consumers by the millions to power centers during the 1990s.
 Shoppers from 51% of American households visited a power center in 1994, and for those households, the average number of power center visits that year was 19.5.
 By 1998, there were 313 power centers in the United States with a combined gross leasable area of 266000000 sqft.
 Together they accounted for over 5% of national shopping center sales.
 The highest numbers of power centers were in the states of California and Florida.
 By January 2017, there were 2,258 power centers in the United States with a combined gross leasable area of 990416000 sqft, which was 13% of the combined gross leasable area of all shopping centers in the United States.